Billzxl/LLM-material/README.md

 # Large Language Model material

 This repository aims to record valuable LLM-related material.
 Rather than including all available material, we will focus on curating a collection of the most valuable resources.
-We will comment on it as best we can.
+We will provide a brief review of each material in the near future.
 If some material you think is good isn't included (probably your work), PULL A REQUEST!

 ---